-- I like to brown the beef really well and keep the crumbles on the larger side.
+- Brown the beef really well and keep the crumbles on the larger side.

-- I add the sesame seeds while cooking to get more of a toasted flavor from them.
+- Add the sesame seeds while cooking to get more of a toasted flavor from them.

 - If you want even more of a classic Mongolian beef flavor add more green onions cooked down in addition to garnishing with them.

-- Top with spicy mayo or make it into a burrito (coming tomorrow).
+- Top with spicy mayo or make it into a Mongolian Beef Burrito.

-We have been making ground meat versions of our classic Asian food favorites like Ground Kung Pao Chicken (1 Pan!), Ground Orange Chicken (1 Pan!) in addition to the ground Korean beef.
+We have been making ground meat versions of our classic Asian food favorites like Ground Kung Pao Chicken and Ground Orange Chicken in addition to the ground Korean beef.